For Better or For Worse by Lynn Johnston for August 03, 2018

 20. Annie in the sink

-celtickat53 about 6 years ago
+celtickat53 over 6 years ago

 My mother, who I loved dearly, had Alzheimers.
 It’s a vile disease because it steals people from us.
 But, sometimes she said things that made me smile (and later, laugh).
 I knew it wasn’t really her speaking – it was the illness.